ylajaaski/ylajaaski.github.io/projects/modeling.md

 ## Identification of Gene Regulatory Network

-**Project description:** The goal of this project was to study computational/statistical methods which were then used to infer the structure of a 5-gene network using gene expression time-course data only.
+**Project description:** This project was part of the course *CS-E5885 - Modeling Biological Networks D*.
+The goal of the project was to study computational/statistical methods which were then used to infer the structure of a 5-gene network using gene expression time-course data only.
 The data was provided in the course.
 Our first idea was to tackle the problem with two simple approaches - relevance network and Bayesian network.
 With these simple approaches only slightly better results in comparison to a random classifier were achieved, thus, we also did a more sophisticated approach with an ODE-system.

 ![simple](/images/roc_corr_bayes.png)